kanaka/spacewar/README.md

 learn a program.
 It so happened that at the end of 2004 I wanted to learn python (for various reasons) and this game was the result.

-In June 2011 I discovered that the basic pygame library that the python version of the game is built on had been ported to Javascript in the form of [gamejs](http://gamejs.org) so I decided to dig up original, push the sources to github and work on a Javascript version of the game.

 ### Screenshots